 To increase conversions look at ways you can attract more than one type with your campaign, as there tends to be an overlap, for example, you can be an explorer and still enjoy the experience if you happen to pick up points along the way.

-Demographic factors to consider when creating a gamified campaign
+Demographic factors to consider

 When designing your campaign, try to consider these factors about your audience.